 Focusing Resources – Focusing CDBG and other funds that are generally spread over many low income populations almost entirely on homelessness issue for a certain number of years.
 As they say in Houston, “If you spread the peanut butter too thin, no one will taste it.”

-Metrics – The metrics of each program needs to be available to the general public.
-I asked CoC service providers if the project level data would be available the public and they said no. I believe this is due to pressure from the service providers, so it would take high level elected officials to push to make this data public.
+Data Available to the Public – The metrics of each program needs to be available to the general public.
+I asked at CoC meeting if the project level data would be available the public and they said no. I believe this is due to pressure from the service providers, so it might take elected officials to push to make this data public.
 It’s been public in Seattle since 2014 and looks like this:

 Diversion – This is the first thing we should be aggressively pursuing.
 It’s low cost and can have an immediate impact.
-I think some HUD training has been done for our service providers through the RTFH this year, but not sure.
+HUD training has been done for our service providers through the RTFH this in 2018, but more intensive training will be done in 2019.

 Housing Exits – After diversion, we need to focus on housing exits.